top of page

 The challenge in reaching a global agreement on climate change stems from the fact that while we are all collectively motivated to address it, our individual commitment often falls short, as noted by Frame and Matthews in 2017.
 In this context, it's crucial to recognize that we all share this "spaceship earth" and are part of one global family, echoing the ancient wisdom of "Vasudhaiva Kutumbakam" which perceives the world as one interconnected family.
 Much like how we instinctively care for the most vulnerable members of our own family, we must extend our support and solidarity to vulnerable nations.
 It is not like we do not have the memories of global cooperation.
 The COVID-19 pandemic has shown that when the world unites to confront a global crisis, remarkable achievements become possible through our interconnectedness for shared goals.
 This experience serves as a powerful reminder of the potential for global cooperation to overcome significant challenges.
 Likewise, we should cooperate on a global level in the most unconventional and radical way to fight against the climate change.

-Sakshi Ugale is a pursuing her post graduation in Political Science and International Relations at the School of International Studies, Jawaharlal Nehru University, New Delhi.
+Sakshi Ugale is pursuing her post graduation in Political Science and International Relations at the School of International Studies, Jawaharlal Nehru University, New Delhi.
 Her research interests lie in climate justice, environmental policy and governance with focus on the Global South.

 Post: Blog2 Post